-You can use the Wait statement with InsideBox to wait for the result of the InsideBox function in EPSON RC+ 5.0.
-However, you cannot use it in EPSON RC+ 6.0 and 7.0.
+You can use the Wait statement with InsideBox to wait for the result of the InsideBox function in EPSON RC+ 5.0, however you cannot in EPSON RC+ 6.0.
 In this case, use the GetRobotInsideBox function instead of the InsideBox function.